ikrima/gamedevguide/contents/guides/ue4guide/wip/graphics-development/custom-passes-extensions/Custom Stencil Walkthrough_ Pt1.md

 FRelevancePacket::RenderThreadFinalize() is where it writes them back out to FSceneView/FScene

--REFERENCES: PositionOnlyDepthDrawList, DepthDrawList, BasePassUniformLightMapPolicyDrawList
+\-REFERENCES: PositionOnlyDepthDrawList, DepthDrawList, BasePassUniformLightMapPolicyDrawList

 Here's where we create the drawlists:

 void FStaticMesh::AddToDrawLists(FRHICommandListImmediate& RHICmdList, FScene\* Scene)

--Depth: Prepass Render Arena
+\-Depth: Prepass Render Arena

--Prepass arena geo with stencil ops: Depth Test, Depth Write, Stencil=Keep (do not write), Stencil Test
+\-Prepass arena geo with stencil ops: Depth Test, Depth Write, Stencil=Keep (do not write), Stencil Test

 - This is done in FDeferredShadingSceneRenderer::RenderPrePassView

--Base Pass:
+\-Base Pass:

--Custom Function to render our arnea-&gt; ?????
+\-Custom Function to render our arnea-> ?????

--Make sure it doesn't get rendered in normal pass -&gt; ????
+\-Make sure it doesn't get rendered in normal pass -> ????

 primitivecomponent.bRenderinmainpass